Asthma & Air Pollution

 There are a number of organizations that provide information on asthma management as well as conducting surveillance on asthma outcomes in California and nationwide.
 More Information

-The Research Division of the California Air Resources Board (CARB) has been a leader in developing and funding research that seeks to improve understanding of the relationship between air pollution and asthma.
+CARB's Research Division has been a leader in developing and funding research that seeks to improve understanding of the relationship between air pollution and asthma.
 Below lists a selection of these studies along with brief summaries of the study findings.

 Recent CARB-funded Studies on Air Pollution Exposure and Asthma